I recommend using 1/3 yard for the smaller sizes, and up to 1.25 yards for the largest. I strongly recommend using upcycled materials!

 Print the pattern:

-Once the pattern is downloaded (having trouble downloading?), use the chart to determine which pages are to be printed.
+Once the pattern is downloaded (having trouble downloading?), use the charts below to determine which pages are to be printed.
 Only print the pages you need when you need them.
 Save paper and ink!
 You will want to make sure your printer is set to ACTUAL SIZE when printing the pattern pieces.
 To learn how to do this and to change the size of the pattern, click here.

 Assemble pattern pieces (if needed):

 For the larger sizes, attach the pattern pieces at the shaded area using tape.
 Notches will match.

 Pin arms together with right sides facing.
 Sew the perimeter of the arm with 1/4″ seam allowance.
 Slash the curved seam areas, but not too close!
 Turn right side out and set aside.

 Unfold the leg and press flat.
 Sew the foot top to the ankle portion of the leg (the smaller side).
 Slash the seam, but not too close!
 See a video to do this here.

 Fold the leg in half and sew the back seam.
 Trim the heel area for uniformity.

 Open the foot area.
 Pin the notch on the foot sole to the seam on the heel.
 Sew the sole to the foot top.
 Slash the curves around the sole, but not too close!

 There are a variety of ways and materials to fill weighted limbs.
 For this tutorial, I am using rice.
 My dolls will be used as dress forms and will not be exposed to elements or abuse, so this way a cheap and natural way to fill my dolls.
 Also available are plastic and glass beads at a higher cost of both money and to the environment.
 Choose what works best for you.
 I also used a gravy boat as a pouring receptacle and it worked better than a funnel.